 Printer Friendly (PDF)

-- WrapShield SA Self-Adhered building layout should be planned prior to application to minimize waste, this process will assist locating penetrations that will need to be correctly detailed to ensure a weather and air tight installation.
+CanShield VP installation layout should be planned prior to application to minimize waste, this process will assist locating penetrations that will need to be correctly detailed to ensure a weather and airtight installation.

-- WrapShield SA Self-Adhered can be installed in a vertical or horizontal direction.
+- CanShield VP can be installed in a vertical or horizontal direction.

-- Always install in a “weatherboard or shingle fashion” with the lower courses lapped under the upper courses.
+- Always install in a “weatherboard or shingle fashion” with the upper courses lapped over the lower courses

 - All penetrations including windows and doors must be installed in proper sequence to ensure a “weatherboard or shingle fashion” end result.